hortonworks/cloudbreak/docs/index.md

 `Description:` short description of your linked credential

-`Role ARN:` the role string - see Accounts
+`Role ARN:` the role string - you can find it at the summary tab of the IAM role

 **Azure**